JenniferVonT/AutoCatFeeder/README.md

 ## Transmitting the Data / Connectivity
 I first wanted to try the LoRaWan setup for sending data wirelessly (I even bought the pack for it) but because I felt time was running out and I had to put a lot of time into debugging the weightcell and building the box, and since my device will always be located inside my home, close to a wifi point, it was easier and quicker to use the built in WiFi module in the Raspberry Pi Pico W.

+My plan was also to always have the project powered by the USB cable and a power adapter (for example for mobile phones) connected to an electrical socket, meaning I did not have to think about saving power in the sense that it had to keep the project "alive" for as long as possible when in use, I did however have to think about the current output to the components since there is several both sensors and acutators all powered by the Raspberry Pi Pico board and had to keep the 50mA total maximum output in mind.
+Since I'm using our private home WiFi and when using the HTTP protocol to send requests, the endpoints use the encrypted HTTPS version, it is safe enough for this project.
+I'm also not sending any sensitive information through any channels and all the sensitive information is saved in the local .env file on the Raspberry Pi Pico which also makes it possible to not disclose the information all over the code aswell.

 All the code for transmitting data and connectivity is located in the [networkSettings.py](./networkSettings.py) and data is transmitted every 10 minutes to the AdaFruit IO server<br><br>
 The data is transmitted using the HTTP protocol (using POST) and the built in microPython request library (needs to be imported), this is the connection configurations in the code:
 ```python